IU Sustainability Fund

 Each semester when you register for classes, you can make these projects reality by checking the box for the Sustainability Fund and donating $5.
 Don’t worry, even if you didn’t check it when registering, it’s not too late!
 Go to Onestart > Student Self-Service > Financial > View/edit Optional Services.

 The Student Sustainability Council recently held a Fund Revitalization Summit with the purpose of determining the Fund's future, both the project goals and the means in which funding will be raised.
-The SSC will soon share these plans with the IUB community.
+Check out the How it Works page to find out more!

 How the Fund came to be: